genesiscommunitysuccess/docs/docs/04_web/12_forms/02_forms-filters.md

 </zero-grid-pro>
 ```

-The outcome is that the foundation-filter displays a form showing all the available fields in the resource, allowing the user to select specific criteria for each field.
+The outcome is that the foundation-filter displays a form showing all the available fields in the resource.
+This enables the user to select specific criteria for each field.
 Beneath this, the zero-grid-pro displays the data filtered by the input criteria.

 :::tip
 It is crucial to manipulate the style of the foundation-filter in order to see the `zero-grid-pro` beneath it.